On Galois action on stack inertia of moduli spaces of curves: Geometry at Infinity of Special Loci

 Writing a decomposition $an+k_i j_i = \frac{n}{\ord k_i}$, the element is a uniformising parameter of $C$ at $P_i$ and we have

 hence the corresponding $\gamma$-type of $P_i$. \end{proof}

-\begin{rem} In particular, once a generator $\gamma$ of $G$ and a primitive $n$-th root $\zeta$ are fixed, the Hurwitz data is read locally through the action of $G$ on the tangent space of a ramification point -- thus giving the local contribution of the global Hurwitz data. \end{rem}
+\begin{rem} Once a generator $\gamma$ of $G$ and a primitive $n$-th root $\zeta$ are fixed, the Hurwitz data $\mathbf{k}$ are read locally through the action of $G$ on the tangent space of the ramification points.
+It is then possible to compute the genus of $C/G$ using Riemann-Hurwitz formula. \end{rem}

-\Mysubsubsection We now establish the result of $G$-equivariant degeneration to the boundary of $\mathcal M_{g}$ -- first in the unmarked case, then adapted to the marked one.
+\Mysubsubsection The degeneration of $G$-equivariant curves to the boundary of $\mathcal M_{g}$ is studied, first in the case of unmarked curves.